 Frank Romano is an A+ person.

-Recently, Frank Romano was a guest on PODCASTS FROM THE PRINTERVERSE.
-Podcast host Deborah Corn of Print Media Centr had spent a few days with Frank at the HOW Design Live conference and jaunting around Haverhill, Massachusetts, visiting The Museum of Printing, where Frank is the president.
+Deborah Corn of Print Media Centr spent a few days with Frank at the HOW Design Live conference.
+The two of them jaunted around Haverhill, Massachusetts, and visited The Museum of Printing, where Frank is the president.

 As you’ll hear, when Deborah interviews Frank for the podcast, her respect for this industry leader is so apparent.
 I recommend listening to this podcast because Frank — being A+ Frank — leaves you a better person for having spent time with him.